 Ph.D. in Economics, University of Maryland at College Park, May 2019

-M.A. in Economics, Getulio Vargas Foundation Graduate School of Economics, 2013
+M.S. in Economics, Getulio Vargas Foundation Graduate School of Economics, 2013

 B.A. in Economics, Federal University of Ceará, 2010 (Magna cum Laude)